buckley-w-david/pmenu/README.md

 ## Extension Installation

 I haven't put it up on [addons.mozilla.org](https://addons.mozilla.org/) yet, which means you'll have to be running a Firefox distribution that allows installing unsigned extensions (Like developer edition).

+If you are, simply drag/drop file generated from `make build` in the `web-ext-artifacts` directory into Firefox.